 The idea is simple: Provide a tutor or mentor for the more than 60,000 students reading below grade level or in need of extra academic or non-academic support in the District of Columbia.
 Add in extra classroom and after-school support and extra mentoring or support for family members and we could transform educational outcomes in the city, develop our workforce, end intergenerational poverty, and create a vibrant, welcoming and safe city for all people.
-At the same time, we will also be creating a cadre of grassroots servant leaders able to act with kindness, courage, vision, and wisdom.
 In short, this public campaign is the key to both transforming educational outcomes AND the civic life or culture of the city - and serving as a model for the nation.
+Call it practical educational and civic transformation.